-In the context of a FlowForce Server job, input parameters represent some arbitrary information supplied to the job based on which the job will execute in a particular way.
-Job input parameters are similar to function arguments in a programming language.
+In FlowForce Server, input parameters are similar to function arguments in a programming language.
 Input parameters can be of various types (for example, file or directory references, text, numbers, Boolean values, and others).
-For some job types, FlowForce Server creates the input parameters automatically.

-When creating a job, you must specify the conditions (or criteria) that will trigger the job, known as triggers.
+When you create a job, you must specify conditions (or criteria) that will trigger the job.
+These conditions are known as triggers.
 FlowForce Server monitors any defined triggers and executes the job whenever the trigger condition is met.

-Steps define what the FlowForce Server job must actually do (for example, delete a file, execute a MapForce mapping, or send an email).
-In its simplest form, a step is just an operation with either failed or successful outcome, and it requires a function to be executed (see Execution step).
-However, there are also steps that provide means to execute other steps conditionally or in a loop (see Choose step, Error/success Handling step, and For-Each step).
-You can create as many steps as required within the same job, and you can set the order in which they must take place.
+In FlowForce Server, steps define what a job must do (e.g., delete a file, execute a MapForce mapping, send an email).
+In its simplest form, a step is an operation with failed or successful outcome.
+The step requires an execution of a function.
+You can execute steps conditionally, unconditionally, and in a loop.
+You can create as many steps as required for your job, and you can set the order in which the steps must take place.